isomerpages/moe-northlandpri/_cca/Clubs & Societies/Infocomm Club@Northland.md

 Mrs Shiamala<br>
 Mr Alvin Liu

+<iframe allowfullscreen="true" height="450" width="800" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vToXPJSNVhOqG8mknAC43XMuI2ffmmPwxChAhZ156jbTJAClXr89Ei6JShmw_sV4NfASscOCCRzaV6p/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>

-**Photography – _Life is like a camera.
+**Photography –&nbsp;_Life is like a camera.
 Just focus on what is important, capture the good times, if things don’t work out, just take another shot._**

-**Robotics – _There are endless number of things to discover about Robotics.
-A lot of it is just too fantastic and futuristic for people to believe._ Daniel H Wilson**
+**Robotics –&nbsp;_There are endless number of things to discover about Robotics.
+A lot of it is just too fantastic and futuristic for people to believe._&nbsp;Daniel H Wilson**

 #### Activities

-1 \.
-Building of a basic robot educator and an introduction of its features.  <br>
+1 \. &nbsp; &nbsp;Building of a basic robot educator and an introduction of its features.  <br>
-2 \.
-Familiarisation of iPads iMovie and video recording functions.<br>
+2 \.&nbsp;&nbsp;&nbsp;&nbsp;Familiarisation of iPads iMovie and video recording functions.<br>
-3 \.
-Creating story outline, script and storyboard with software.
+3 \.&nbsp;&nbsp;&nbsp;&nbsp;Creating story outline, script and storyboard with software.